Overview of Stress Management at Workplace

 - Forget Multitasking: Multitasking was at one point hailed as the best way to get more work done in a day.
 Then people realized that their speed and accuracy (not to mention sanity) suffered by multitasking.
 There is a certain point why concentrating on numerous things simultaneously doesn’t work well for most people.
 Instead of multitasking, we can adopt a new strategy called ‘chunking’, dividing work into small chunks or workstations.

 - Being a Perfectionist is a Stressor: Being an extraordinary worker can help inculcate a feel-good factor and perform well at work.
-But in pursuit of perfection, on the other hand, you can drive yourself and your colleagues’ nut.
-In jobs that require pace and are target driven, you may not be very successful at it.
+But in pursuit of perfection, on the other hand, you can drive yourself and your colleagues’ nuts.
+In jobs that require pace and are target-driven, you may not be very successful at it.
 So, give your best and then congratulate yourself on having done your best as it is something wise.
 This will better off your performance at work and reduce stress.

 - Listen to Music While Returning Home: Listening to music has its own benefits and can prove to be an effective stressbuster after long and tedious working hours at the office.